-I collected fresh bighorn sheep poop, by observing them going about their daily business and making note of all the places that any individual could have pooped.
-Then, after the sheep left the area, either my assistant or I went there to collect fresh poop.
-When in doubt, we even got used to trying to squish it between our fingers.
-It wasn’t too bad – we wore gloves… unless we forgot them that day!
-Oops.
+So, I collected fresh bighorn sheep poo, by observing them going about their daily business (and recording it) and making note of all the places that each individual could have defecated.
+After the sheep left the area, either my assistant or I went to collect the feces.
+If it was easy to squish the poo pellets between our fingers, we knew that it was fresh, and so, we collected it.
+It wasn’t too bad – we wore gloves… except when we forgot to.

-Ah, well
+After we collected the feces, we analysed the samples.
+Well, my amazing assistants processed the samples and I counted the number of parasite eggs in each microscope slide (and, therefore, in each individual).

+Figure 1.
+An example datasheet for samples collected on May 26, 2017 which were processed and analysed on May 28, 2017 by my assistant, Camille—CVC—and me—SR.